gvwilson/thirdbit/src/fiction/bear/index.md

 along and tell us straight?"

-"I'm so more worried as that he's coming clearer instead of fading," Sergeant Dambu said, still turning the shard of dayglass over in her hand.
+"I'm so more worried as that he's coming clearer instead of fading," Sergeant Inambu said, still turning the shard of dayglass over in her hand.
 Her voice, soft and husky, seemed at odds with her skinny frame.
 "Should have moved along ages since, before we were either born.
 Why's he coming stronger?
 And how?"